radiantearth/stac-api-spec/api-spec.md

 individual `/collections/{collectionId}/items` endpoints that expose querying single collections, as OAFeat does not currently allow cross-collection search.
 And it adds a few other requirements, explained below.

-Both STAC API and OAFeat then each specify a number of 'extensions' that can be added for additional functionality.
+Both STAC API and OAFeat allow 'extensions' that can be added for additional functionality.
 We are working to fully merge the extensions, so that every STAC extension is specified at the OGC API level, and STAC API just presents a curated set of extension options.